 Important Notice – Stay Informed

 Be sure to check this page regularly as it will be periodically updated.
-Stay informed about the latest resources and information related to the coronavirus (COVID-19).
+Stay informed about the latest resources and information related to the coronavirus.

-The resources on this page will aid you in making a smooth transition to remote learning as a result of the coronavirus (COVID-19).
+The resources on this page will aid you in making a smooth transition to remote or BlendFlex learning as a response to the coronavirus (COVID-19) pandemic.

 The Webcourses@UCF Support team provides support to our students, faculty, and staff for any technical assistance, concerns, or questions related to online learning at UCF.
 For technical help, contact Webcourses@UCF Support.